 If you are getting Housing Benefit but are still finding it hard to pay your rent, you may be able to get extra help by applying for a Discretionary Housing Payments (DHPs).
 If you are no longer claiming Housing Benefit because you now claim Universal Credit, you can still apply for a DHP.

 The funds available under this scheme are limited and we can only help residents who need it most.
-Usually, we will only grant DHP for a limited period after which the decision is re-assessed.
+Usually, we will only grant DHP for a limited period after which you will need to re-apply.